func-i/webpack-angular/README.md

 when the promise is resolved.

 Now the `console.log` in our `postsIndexController` logs the array of resources.
-From now on, add `.$promise` while resolving your `ngResource` calls in your routers.
+From now on, add `.$promise` while resolving your `ngResource` calls in your routers if you want to load all resources in full before your page shows anything.
+This will result in pages waiting for all data before displaying anything.

+Use either functionality depending on your needs.

 We now know how to: